adn770/ppdf/docs/design-dmap.md

     room_labels_to_render: list[str] = None) -> str`
     -   Accepts a `MapData` object, style parameters, and an optional list of room labels to render.
-    -   If a list of labels is provided, it filters the `mapObjects` to include only the specified rooms and any doors connecting them.
+    -   Iterates through the `regions` in the `MapData` object to draw each map area.
-    -   Procedurally draws the filtered set of map objects, including environmental layers (like water) and stylized features according to the style specification.
+    -   Procedurally draws all `mapObjects`, including `EnvironmentalLayer`s and stylized `Feature`s according to the style specification.
     -   Returns the complete SVG content as a string.

 #### 3.3.1.
 Render Style Specification
-This section defines the target visual style for the SVG output, based on an analysis of the `stronghold.svg` example.
+This section defines the target visual style for the SVG output.

 -   **Color Palette**:
     -   **Background**: `#EDE0CE` (A light parchment color).